 To detect a data breach you can:

-- Monitor your network activity
+- Monitor your network activity for unusual traffic patterns or data exfiltration.

-- Use Intrusion Detection and Prevention Systems (IDPS)
+- Use Intrusion Detection and Prevention Systems (IDPS) to flag suspicious activities.

-- Review your audit logs
+- Regularly review your system and security audit logs for anomalies.

 How Much Does It Cost to Recover the Data Breach?

 According to IBM’s Cost of a Data Breach 2024 report, the global average cost of a data breach is $4.48 million.
+This figure can vary significantly based on industry, company size, location, and the nature of the breach.

 What Other Prevention Methods Could be Implemented to Ensure Sensitive Data is Secure?